QuickBooks Blog

 How to offer customer credit: Credit policy guide for businesses

-As a small business owner, you set an ultimate goal to turn a profit on your passion project.
-Offering a variety of payment options gives you more opportunity to boost your bottom line, while also giving your customers the flexibility to pay with the method that works best for them.
+As a small business owner, your ultimate goal is to turn a profit.
+Offering a variety of payment options can help you boost your bottom line while providing customers with the flexibility to pay in a way that works best for them.

-Customer credit is a popular payment option for both B2B and B2C transactions, but incorporating customer credit into your accounts receivable can be intimidating at first.
+Customer credit is a popular payment option for B2C and B2B transactions, but incorporating it into your accounts receivable can be intimidating.
+In fact, QuickBooks research found that nearly 50% of small business owners face cash flow problems, often due to issues like late customer payments.

-In this guide, we’ll define customer credit and its pros and cons, discuss credit policy options, identify how to mitigate risk with credit reports, and explain how your business can start offering customer credit if it makes sense to do so.
+In this guide, we'll define customer credit, discuss policy options, and explain how to start safely offering customer credit if it makes sense for your business.
 Read on for a full picture of customer credit, or use the links below to skip ahead.

 What is customer credit?